artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 ## Content Cost

 What we are targeting when performing NST is for the content in generated image G to match the content of image C. For this we need to calculate the content cost function as per the original paper.
 The content cost takes a hidden layer activations ($a^{(C)}$ and $a^{(G)}$) of certain layers within neural network, and measures how different are.
-In my experimentation with the final model I was getting the most visually pleasing results when choosing a layer in the middle of the network.
+In my experimentation with the final model, I was getting the most visually pleasing results when choosing a layer in the middle of the network.
 This ensures that the network captures both higher-level features and details.

 $$J_{content}(C,G) =  \frac{1}{4 \times n_H \times n_W \times n_C}\sum _{ \text{all entries}} (a^{(C)} - a^{(G)})^2 $$